 Cathy Zimmerman is an independent producer, curator and creative consultant.
 She has a profound belief in artists as change agents and in the critical role arts and imagination play in creating just and democratic societies.
 With this core value at the forefront, she has worked for more than 25 years with U.S. and international performing artists and arts organizations in capacities including producing, curating, project development and management, artist representation, public relations and fundraising.
 Zimmerman was Executive Producer at MAPP International Productions, (1998-2016) --a producer of major performing arts projects that raise critical consciousness and spark social change --working with some of the major contemporary artists of our time, to bring their works and ideas to communities around the world.
 She is a recipient of the 2018 Fan Taylor Distinguished Service Award for her leadership at MAPP.
 Currently Zimmerman is a group leader for the Association of Performing Arts Professional’s Leadership Fellows Program and is on the dance and theater faculty at Sarah Lawrence College where she teaches an academic course designed to prepare graduate students with the global perspectives needed as they embark on their professional lives.

-Pentacle will share the outcomes of the ART study with the wider dance community, funders, and support organizations to increase the impact of the findings on services to the field.
+Pentacle is working with Hollis Headrick to create an online Administrative Resource Toolkit as a vehicle to share the outcomes of the ART study with the wider dance community, funders, and support organizations, and to increase the impact of the findings on services to the field.

-The anticipated field-wide impact of the ART project will include: advancing new voices in the dance community; evaluating the effectiveness of concentrated capacity building for emerging artists; and increasing infrastructure support for emerging dance artists nationally over the long-term.
+The anticipated field-wide impact of the ART project included: advancing new voices in the dance community; evaluating the effectiveness of concentrated capacity-building for emerging artists; and increasing infrastructure support for emerging dance artists nationally over the long-term.
 In addition, with the comparative study between the capacity-building and comparison groups, the dance field will have solid data evaluating the effectiveness of intensive infrastructure support for emerging artists.

-*Yancey Consulting Report “What Are the Paradigm Shifts Necessary for the Arts Sector to Nurture More Sustainable THRIVING Institutions of Color?,” Commissioned by the Mellon Foundation, Jan 2018.
+*Yancey Consulting Report “What Are the Paradigm Shifts Necessary for the Arts Sector to Nurture More Sustainable THRIVING Institutions of Color?,” Commissioned by the Doris Duke Charitable Foundation and New York Community Trust, Jan 2018.

 Pentacle’s Administrative Resource Team (ART) is supported, in part, by public funds from the National Endowment for the Arts and the New York City Department of Cultural Affairs in partnership with the City Council.
 Pentacle receives private support for ART from The Scherman Foundation’s Katharine S. and Axel G. Rosin Fund, Mertz Gilmore Foundation, and The Howard Gilman Foundation.